villagehiker/templer/examples/casestudy/readme.md

 The root level contains an index.html file, as do most of the subfolders.

-The top level folder and most subfolders also contain css and media subfolders.
+The top-level folder and most subfolders also contain css and media subfolders.

 ### Text-File Naming